clbanning/mxj/readme.md

 mxj supplants the legacy x2j and j2x packages.
 If you want the old syntax, use mxj/x2j and mxj/j2x packages.

+<h4>Refactor Decoder</h4>
+For over a year I've wanted to refactor the XML-to-map[string]interface{} decoder to make it more performant.
+I recently took the time to do that, since we were using github.com/clbanning/mxj in a production system that could be deployed on a Raspberry Pi.
+Now the decoder is competitive with the stdlib JSON-to-map[string]interface{} decoder in terms of its additional processing overhead relative to decoding to a structure value.
+As shown by:
+	BenchmarkNewMapXml-4         	  100000	     18043 ns/op
+	BenchmarkNewStructXml-4      	  100000	     14892 ns/op
+	BenchmarkNewMapJson-4        	  300000	      4633 ns/op
+	BenchmarkNewStructJson-4     	  300000	      3427 ns/op
+	BenchmarkNewMapXmlBooks-4    	   20000	     82850 ns/op
+	BenchmarkNewStructXmlBooks-4 	   20000	     67822 ns/op
+	BenchmarkNewMapJsonBooks-4   	  100000	     17222 ns/op
+	BenchmarkNewStructJsonBooks-4	  100000	     15309 ns/op

 <h4>Notices</h4>
 	2015-05-20: New: mv.StringIndentNoTypeInfo().
 	            Also, alphabetically sort map[string]interface{} values by key to prettify output for mv.Xml(),